-- Make high-quality early care and education available to kids from birth to age five from families with low incomes. - 2.
-Offer voluntary parent coaching to at-risk parents of young children through home visiting. - 3.
-Provide effective school day and afterschool programs to improve school climate and keep kids on track. - 4.
-Help kids who have had contact with the juvenile justice system by providing them and their parents effective interventions to steer them away from crime.
+- 1. Make high-quality early care and education available to disadvantaged families with kids from birth to age five. - Offer voluntary parent coaching to at-risk parents of young children through home visiting. - 3.
+Provide effective school day and afterschool programs to improve school climate and reduce crime. - 4.
+Identify and help troubled and delinquent kids by providing them and their parents effective interventions to steer them away from crime.

-1. Make high-quality early care and education available to kids from birth to age five from families with low incomes
+1. Make high-quality early care and education available to disadvantaged families with kids from birth to age five

-Law enforcement leaders know that giving kids the right start in life can prevent later crime, as shown by several rigorous studies.
+Law enforcement leaders know that giving kids the right start in life can prevent later violence and crime, as shown by several rigorous studies.
 In the first few years of life, children's intellect, emotions, and their ability to develop concern for others are building the foundation upon which their later success or failure will greatly depend.
 Voluntary early education and care for babies, toddlers, and preschoolers can put kids on the path towards success and steer them away from later crime.
 For example:

-Chicago's publicly funded Child-Parent Centers have served over 100,000 three- and four-year-olds since 1967.
-Researchers followed a sample of participants up until age 28, and found that children who did not participate were 70 percent more likely to be arrested for a violent crime by age 18.
-Those who

-High-quality early learning programs provide kids the foundation they need to grow up to lead productive lives, free of crime."
+- Chicago's publicly funded Child-Parent Centers have served over 100,000 threeand four-year-olds since 1967.
+Researchers followed a sample of participants up until age 28, and found that children who did not participate were 70 percent more likely to be arrested for a violent crime by age 18. - High-quality early learning programs provide kids the foundation they need to grow up to lead productive lives, free of crime."